matronator/MTRGen/docs/templates/index.md

 >
 > If we have `<% foo|strtoupper %>` in the template and we provide an argument `['foo' => 'hello world']`, the final (parsed) output will be this: `HELLO WORLD`.

+Filters can also have additional arguments apart from the variable itself.
+To pass additional arguments to a filter, write it like this: `<% var|filter:'arg','arg2',20,true %>`.
+Each argument after the colon is separated by a comma and can have any scalar type as a value.

+The first argument will always the variable on which we're declaring the filter, with any other arguments passed after that.

+{: .note }
+> Example
+>
+> If we have `<% foo|substr:1,3 %>` and provide an argument `['foo' => 'abcdef']`, the filter will get called like this using the arguments provided: `substr('abcdef', 1, 3)`.
+The final parsed output will thus be this: `bcd`.

 *So far you can specify only one filter per variable declaration, but that will probably change in the future.*

 ### Template syntax highlighting for VS Code